ben-mini/ben-mini.github.io/_posts/2025-12-27-things-to-be-happy-about-and-perfect-software.md

 <img src="../assets/images/things_board.png" alt="things_board" style="zoom:33%;" />

 [things.ben-mini.com](https://things.ben-mini.com/) is the same concept: I add my own five things every day, and *anyone on the internet* can add the *Bonus*.
 Just like the real world, anyone can add, append, or completely write over it.
-At midnight, the present the *Bonus* is locked- entering a readonly state with all prior entries.¹
+At midnight, the present *Bonus* is locked- entering a readonly state with all prior entries.¹

 <img src="../assets/images/Arc 002991.png" alt="Arc 002991" style="zoom:25%;" />